autocrypt/memoryhole/README.md

 Messages composed using either PGP/MIME or S/MIME should be able to use Memory Hole to add cryptographic protection for mail headers.

+Memory Hole works by copying the normal message headers into the MIME part headers.
+Since the MIME part headers are themselves covered by the protection mechanisms (signing or encryption) they share the protections of the message body.

 Things in this repository
 -------------------------